-Over the times there has been a revolution in the beauty industry of China.
-In the past, this industry and the Chinese as a whole are not aware of the advanced beauty trends, but now the things got twisted.
-According to the most recent survey, about 30 percent of the disposable income of the Chinese working women spent on cosmetics and beauty therapies.
+Over time there has been a revolution in the beauty industry of China.
+In the past, this industry and the Chinese as a whole are not aware of the advanced beauty trends, but now things got twisted.
+According to the most recent survey, about 30 percent of the disposable income of the Chinese working women is spent on cosmetics and beauty therapies.

 Beauty Products from Korea/ K-Beauty:

-Due to the environmental similarities and also because of the bonus of low price when compared to various western brands, the Chinese market is considered an export heaven for Korean products.
-If you ever get a chance to visit the duty-free mall of Seoul, you will witness an overwhelming crowd wandering to find and elixir to an eternal beauty.
-The main logic behind this ever increasing the desire for Korean beauty products is the one mentioned above that these goods considered being best suited on Chinese epidermis.
+Due to the environmental similarities and also because of the bonus of low price when compared to various western brands, the Chinese market is considered export heaven for Korean products.
+If you ever get a chance to visit the duty-free mall of Seoul, you will witness an overwhelming crowd wandering to find an elixir to eternal beauty.
+The main logic behind this ever-increasing the desire for Korean beauty products is the one mentioned above that these goods considered being best suited on the Chinese epidermis.

 Not each brand in China will have the capacity to enroll an A-List VIP to end up distinctly their envoy